Freiburg Vision Test ‘FrACT’

 Use mobile orientation

-When running on a tablet, this will cause a reset of FrACT₁₀ when rotating the device by 90°.
+When running on a tablet / smartphone (latter not endorsed), this will cause a reload of FrACT₁₀ when rotating the device by 90°.
 That allows the window to fit fully on the screen.

 Display transformation